swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 On GitLab, you can see the pipeline running on the **CI/CD > Pipelines** page.

-The pod should be created on the Kubernetes Cluster.

 === ":simple-googlecloud: Google Cloud"

-    On Google Cloud Console, you can see the pod that has been created on the **Kubernetes Engine > Workloads** page.
-Open the pod and go to the **YAML** tab to see the configuration of the pod.
-You should notice that the pod has been created with the node selector `gpu=true` and that it has been created on the right node.
+    On Google Cloud Console, you can see that the self-hosted runner has been created on the **Kubernetes Engine > Workloads** page.

 === ":material-cloud: Using another cloud provider?
 Read this!"